 How a small practice founded in 2007 by ex-Allen & Overy lawyer Grzegorz Woźniak developed into an esteemed and recognisable legal brand

 Since I started my law firm in 2007, my main priority has always been the same: attract the right talent, train the talent and maintain that talent.
 I am a great believer that it is people who create a successful business through their passion and conviction.
 I successfully recruited a group of young and talented people who were eager to adopt the values which I learnt at the Magic Circle law firm Allen&Overy: integrity, competence, dedication and loyalty to clients are common across the firm and are the bedrock of our practice.
 This is what sets us apart from other lawyers in Poland.
 But it was not so easy in the beginning.

-The decision to leave Allen&Overy was not easy for me.
+The decision to leave Allen&Overy in 2007 was not easy for me.
 I was agonizing when I put my termination notice on the table.
 However, I knew it was the right moment and that I had to do it; without this single step, nothing would have been possible.
 My goal was to set up my own law firm which would focus on dispute resolution.
-I wanted to be like Gregory Peck in To Kill the Mockingbird
+I wanted to be like Atticus Finch played by Gregory Peck in To Kill the Mockingbird

 In addition to our commercial practice, we have also developed a top-tier reputation in private client which remains our special area of expertise.
 We have been ranked by both Chambers and Legal500 as leading law firm in Poland in this category.